jhdoug/monitor-hands-on-lab/MkDocs/apm_8.7/docs/hpu_model_walk_through.md

 **Note**, some asset classes have subtype, like CIRCUITBREAKER or UNDERGROUNDTRANSMISSIONCABLE

 ### HPU Model Calculation Methodology.
-Can we showe this?
+Can we show this?

 ![drawing](/img/apm_8.7/hpu_model_bctc.png){ width=100% height=100% }<br>